DC Cancer Care

 Other income sources include committee fundraising events and memorial gifts in memory of loved ones.

 The committee works hard to raise awareness at local events and fundraisers.
 DCCCF participates in the Pink-tober Breast Cancer Awareness event in Lexington, organizes annual Survivor Recognition Events and the annual Mac’s Creek Winery Wine and Chocolate fundraiser.
 DCCCF also partners with Lexington Regional Health Center and the Joe Torres Sand Volleyball Tournament to support local cancer patients and increase exposure to the Fund’s mission.
+Wine and Chocolate!
+Always a big crowd!

 DCCCF continues to support the Chemo Comfort Tote Drive by providing gas cards and sponsoring totes.
 Chemo Comfort Tote Drive was created to support those fighting cancer.
 The bags are filled with essentials for cancer warriors of all ages.
 Bags go to Gothenburg Health, Cozad Hospital, and Lexington Regional Health Center, as well as to North Platte’s Callahan Cancer Center, Heartland Hematology and Oncology, and CHI Cancer Center in Kearney for distribution to patients.
 Contact organizer Mary Harbur of Gothenburg at 308-529-2205 for more information.